18F/identity-idp/README.md

 #### Viewing email messages

-  To view email messages, Mailcatcher must be running.
-You can check if it's running by visiting http://localhost:1080/.
-To run Mailcatcher:
+  Login.gov uses a tool called [Mailcatcher](https://github.com/sj26/mailcatcher) to view email messages locally.
+When Mailcatcher is running, visit http://localhost:1080/ to see them.

+  We spin up a Mailcatcher process be default through `make run`, but if you want to run Mailcatcher as a standalone process, just run:

   ```
   $ mailcatcher